Pet culture in Japan: Pet boom

 Pets have been increasing in numbers throughout Japan.
 Providing a convenient way for companionship without having the demands that a child would, pets are a popular alternative for people who do not have the time required to raise a baby.
 Although it is not by any means definitive, studies reflect a trend showing that adopting pets into the family in lieu of children has become increasingly common.
 Currently, “estimates place the number of pets above the number of children under the age of fifteen.”

-The Japanese “pet boom” can be traced back to 2003 where it was estimated that the combined number of dogs and cats in Japan have outnumbered the number of children.
+The Japanese “pet boom” can be traced back to 2003 where it was estimated that the combined number of cats and dogs in Japan have outnumbered the number of children.
 The estimated number of pets and children under 16 in Japan was 19.2 and 17.9 million respectively in 2003, and 23.2 million to 17 million in 2009.